moongoal/libccl/README.md

 Or with `--preset release` to use the release configuration.

-To enable test coverage data to be collected, append `-DCCL_COVERAGE:BOOL=ON` - enabled by default for the *dev* preset.
+To enable test coverage data to be collected, append `-DCCL_COVERAGE:BOOL=ON` - enabled by default for the *dev* pre-set.
 This will enable instrumentation of tests in order to collect coverage data, the `coverage-summary` and `coverage-report` build targets.

 Similarly, to build the project: